 7. Contact Tracing

-Don’t be alarmed if you are asked to provide your name, phone number, and other information prior to being admitted to a local business.
+Don’t forget to provide your name, phone number, and respond to the COVID-19 pre-screening questions prior to entering an establishment.
 This information is being collected so that the business can contact you if another customer within your vicinity tests positive for COVID-19.